georgixxx/kenya-poverty-resilience-map/README.md

 ## Get in Touch

-Feel free to reach out for further discussions regarding this pipeline or other data engineering projects.
+Feel free to reach out for further discussions regarding this analysis or other data engineering projects.

 * **LinkedIn:** [Brightone Onyango](https://www.linkedin.com/in/brightone-onyango-109614263)
 * **GitHub:** [georgixxx](https://github.com/georgixxx)